- Summarize the importance of trips and the dangers.

 Think about prevention.
 Make sure children never go into public restrooms by themselves.
 Avoid leaving any adult alone with children.
 Remind children of safety rules throughout the trip.

 Have fun!
 Talk to the children, sing songs, and play games.
 Help them notice the interesting features of the world around them.
 Provide clipboards so they can take notes or draw pictures.

 Think about how you would respond to problems on trips away from the building.
-Download and print the Trip Problem Solving Activity.
-Read the questions and answer the questions.
-Talk about your responses with your supervisor, trainer, or coach.
-Then compare your answers to the suggested responses.
+Read and answer the questions in the Responding to Problems on Trips activity.
+Share your responses with your trainer, coach or administrator.
+Then compare your answers to the suggested responses key.

 There are tools that can help you be prepared for emergencies on trips away from your program.
 Use the forms below to: